 Greenhouse Gas Emissions

-- SCOPE 1 includes "direct emissions," which come from sources owned or controlled by the company, such as the combustion of fuel at the mill to generate heat to dry the paper or to create electricity.
+- SCOPE 1 includes "direct emissions," which come from sources controlled by the company, such as the combustion of fuel at the mill to generate heat to dry the paper or to create electricity.

 - SCOPE 3 is an optional category used to report all other indirect emissions not covered in scope 2, such as greenhouse gas emissions from the production of purchased materials, or transportation activities in vehicles not owned or controlled by the company.

-Carbon Sinks and Avoided Emissions
+The Carbon Cycle, Carbon Sinks and Avoided Emissions

 For more information, check out our blog post on Avoiding Carbon Emissions by Building with Wood and the article that details 8 Things to Know About the Boreal Forest and Carbon.